-Answer: This project is intended as a cool conversation piece, and a fun do-it-yourself project.
-Due to the risk of tank failure if the oil reaches temperatures above 75C, we do not recommend submerging overclocked or extremely hot hardware in this system.
+Answer: The custom mineral oil pc project has always been intended as a cool conversation piece, and a fun do-it-yourself project.
+While there are certainly some thermal advantages, submersion cooling is usually not the best solution for overclocking.
+Due to the risk of tank failure if the oil reaches temperatures above 50C, we do not recommend submerging overclocked or extremely hot hardware in this system.

 Answer: Mineral oil is not conductive.
 It may look like water, but it behaves very differently.
 Pure mineral oil does not have the free electrons necessary to conduct electricity.